Why Home Inspections are Important for Home Buyers

 2. Pest Inspection: Identifies signs of termites, carpenter ants, and other wood-destroying pests that can compromise the structure.

 3. Radon Testing: Radon is a naturally occurring gas that is known to increase health risks.
-Radon screening reports on radon levels in the home at the time of test and whether any action is required to reduce radon levels.
+Radon screening reports on radon levels in the home at the time of the test and whether any action is required to reduce radon levels.
 The EPA has set action levels for radon.

 4. Mold Inspection: There are different methods for testing mold.
-An air quality test will determine the existence of elevated levels of mold spore if mold is suspected.
-If there are visible signs of a mold, samples can be taken by various methods to identify the type or species of mold.
+An air quality test will determine the existence of elevated levels of mold spores if mold is suspected.
+If there are visible signs of mold, samples can be taken by various methods to identify the type or species of mold.

-5. Sewer Line Inspection: Ensures the sewer lines running from the home to the street, usually municipal are functioning properly and free of damage or blockages.
+5. Sewer Line Inspection: Ensures the sewer lines running from the home to the street, usually municipal, are functioning properly and free of damage or blockages.

-7. Roof Inspection: While included in a general inspection, a specialized roof inspection may be necessary if there are signs of leaks or wear or the roof was not accessible.
+7. Roof Inspection: While included in a general inspection, a specialized roof inspection may be necessary if there are signs of leaks, or wear, or the roof was not accessible.

 8. Lead-Based Paint Inspection: For homes built before 1978, a lead inspection would test for the presence of lead in paint.
 There are different testing options available.